 First, you will need to install Chromaprint, either as a dynamic library or in the form of a command-line tool (fpcalc).
 The Chromaprint site has links to packages for major Linux distributions.
+If you use Homebrew on

-On Mac OS X and Windows, download the appropriate binary package and place the fpcalc (or fpcalc.exe) on your shell search path (e.g., in /usr/local/bin on Mac OS X or C: \\Program Files on Windows).
+Mac OS X, you can install the library with brew install chromaprint.
+Otherwise, on Mac OS X and Windows, download the appropriate binary package and place the fpcalc (or fpcalc.exe) on your shell search path (e.g., in /usr/local/bin on Mac OS X or C: \\Program Files on Windows).

-Next, you will need a mechanism for decoding audio files supported by the audioread library.
-Mac OS X has a number of decoders already built into Core Audio; on Linux, you can install GStreamer for Python, FFmpeg, or MAD and pymad.
-(Let me know if you have a good source for installing a decoder on Windows.)
+Next, you will need a mechanism for decoding audio files supported by the audioread library:

+- Mac OS X has a number of decoders already built into Core Audio - On Linux, you can install GStreamer for Python, FFmpeg, or MAD and pymad.
 How you install these will depend on your distribution.
-For example:

-- On Ubuntu, run apt-get install python-gst0.10-dev. - On Arch Linux, you want pacman -S gstreamer0.10-python.
+For example, on Ubuntu, run apt-get install python-gst0.10-dev.
+On Arch Linux, you want pacman -S gstreamer0.10-python. - On Windows, try the Gstreamer "WinBuilds" from the OSSBuild project.